jychan4/CodeSelfPortrait/README.md

 # CodeSelfPortrait
-This is a self-portrait of me reinterpreted usinng Processing code.
+This is a self-portrait of me reinterpreted using Processing code.